 Year 1 participated in their first athletics Sports Hall fixture at the Peter May Sports Centre on Monday 18 November.
-The children were singled out by the organiser of the event for their impeccable behaviour and keen sportsmanship throughout.
+The children were singled out by the organiser of the event, not associated with Normanhurst School, for their impeccable behaviour and keen sportsmanship throughout.
 All the children were very enthusiastic throughout the whole afternoon.